jiongzhang-john/CorA/README.md

 A coronary artery labeling dataset has a total of 15 categories.
-🚀Download This is a public dataset for CNV segmentation; the link is here.
+🚀Download This is a public dataset for coronary artery labeling; the link is here.